TheRealAnonymous008/quartz/content/details/machine learning/supervised/Pathologies of Deep Learning.md

 * In **online learning** we have data points $(x^{(i)}, y^{(i)})$ that arrive *one sample at a time*.
 More specifically, we formulate an estimation and only when we have done this can we observe $y^{(i)}$.

   We follow a cycle where we have to continuously improve the model given new observations
+	* The **bandit problem** is a special variation wherein instead of having a continuously parameterized model $f$, we have a finite number of actions that we can take and we must allocate our resources to minimize loss.

 # Distribution Shift
 * A **distribution shift** pertains to a problem in making a model wherein the assumption that the [[Random Variables and Probability Distributions|distribution]] of the problem domain being stationary does not hold.